 Other Vesting Considerations

 Sometimes the vesting schedule for shares and options describes a trigger event that will give the employee immediate full ownership of the benefits.
-In the case of a startup, the trigger may be an initial public stock offering or sale to another firm.
+In the case of a startup, the trigger may be an initial public offering (IPO) or sale to another firm.